gphilipp/streaming-applications-gitops/README.md

   releaseName: simple-streaming-app-release-name
 ```

-Create a file `apps/base/simple-streaming-app/repository.yaml`, dont' forget to replace `YOUR_GIHTUB_USER` in the file with your own GitHub username:
+Create a file `apps/base/simple-streaming-app/repository.yaml`, don't forget to replace `YOUR_GIHTUB_USER` in the file with your own GitHub username:
 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2
 kind: HelmRepository